rfrank/linux-config-scripts/README.md

 # linux-config-scripts
-Should work on any Arch-based distros.
+Should work on any Arch-based distro.
 YMMV.